-PROJECT SUMMARY NSF Plant Genome: Dennis- Please comment on title:
+PROJECT SUMMARY NSF Plant Genome: CrossPlant: Cross-Species Network inference, Gene Identification, and Data Pipelines to enhance translational gene discovery.

-“Infer-Net: A Network Inference platform to enhance translational research in plants.
+Senior personnel PI: Gloria Coruzzi (NYU Biology, Center for Genomics & Systems Biology)

-Network inference and cross-species network pipelines to enhance translational gene discovery.
+Co-PI: Dennis Shasha (NYU Courant Institute of Mathematical Sciences)

-1. Senior personnel PI: Dennis Shasha (NYU Courant Institute of Mathematical Sciences) Co-PI: Gloria Coruzzi (NYU Biology, Center for Genomics & Systems Biology) Co-PI: Manpreet Katari (NYU Biology, Center for Genomics & Systems Biology)
+Co-PI: Manpreet Katari (NYU Biology, Center for Genomics & Systems Biology)

 Collaborator: Rodrigo Gutierrez (Pontificia Universidad Catolica de Chile)

-2. Intellectual merit of the proposed activity: Two main challenge face biologists in this Next-Gen era: sequencing is relatively easy, but doing experiments on newly sequenced species is costly in time and money.
+2. Intellectual merit of the proposed activity: Biologists in this Next-Gen era face a challenge: sequencing is relatively easy, but doing experiments on newly sequenced species is costly in time and money.
 For this reason, it would be useful (i) to infer networks on poorly studied species based on well-studied species and (ii) to perform mutagenesis experiments on model species based on candidates derived from the other species (e.g. crop species) of interest.
-Both goals would enhance translational discoveries between crops and models.
-Because these points (i) and (ii) are only some possible uses of networks on multiple species, another useful goal is to construct single or multi-species multinetworks by inference and/or exploiting all the plant genome data that is currently available.
+Both goals would enhance translational discoveries from models to crops.
+Because these points (i) and (ii) are only some possible uses of networks on multiple species, another useful goal is to construct single or multi-species multinetworks by inference and/or b exploiting all the plant genome data that is currently available.
 To achieve these goals, we divide the work into three aims

-Aim 1: Development of InferNet: A machine learning approach to “learn” networks in data-rich species and infer in data-poor species.
+Aim 1: Development of InferNet: A machine learning approach to use networks in data-rich species to infer networks in data-poor species.
 We will develop a machine-learning approach called InferNET to infer regulatory networks in a data-poor target species (whether crop or non-crop), based on learning a set of rules for inferring gene networks based on several data-rich species including crops and/or models.
 These studies should enhance positive predictions of targets for translational studies between models and crops.

 Aim 2: Development of a trait-network-gene discovery pipeline: We propose to utilize gene networks, built on conserved co-expression data from multiple crop species, to discover genes central to a particular trait of interest.
-This pipeline entails the construction of a "voted" network driven by crops to suggest genes and gene modules to manipulate in Arabidopsis either through over-expression or knock-ins.
-This approach in essence mines genomic data from crop species, to inform hypothesis derivation and validation in the model Arabidopsis.
+This pipeline entails the construction of an "elected" network based on crops to suggest genes and gene modules to manipulate in Arabidopsis either through over-expression or knock-ins.
+This approach in essence mines genomic data from crop species to inform hypothesis derivation and validation in the model Arabidopsis.

-Aim 3: Development of “X-Net”: “X-Net” enables users to construct either experimentally derived networks or inferred networks to derive both (i) species-specific networks consisting of multiple edge types (multinetworks, for short) and (ii) cross-species “voted” networks (“voted networks”, for short).
-Such networks synthesize knowledge within and across species to identify “core” vs. species or clade specific network modules for hypothesis testing.
+Aim 3: Development of “X-Net”: “X-Net” enables users to construct either experimentally derived networks or inferred networks to derive both (i) species-specific networks consisting of multiple edge types (multinetworks, for short) and (ii) cross-species “elected” networks (“elected networks”, for short).
+Such networks synthesize knowledge within and across species to identify “cross-species” vs. species- or clade-specific network modules for hypothesis testing.

 2. Justification for NSF Plant Genome Goals: